Final Program Announcement

 3) Not have received a prior postdoctoral fellowship in a corporate laboratory for a term of more than six months.

-Host Company employees or contractors are not eligible to apply.
+Current or prior Host Company employees or contractors are not eligible to apply for this program.

 Host companies will be required to provide a mentor for each research fellow.
 Each mentor will be required to develop a comprehensive work plan and training program for each of the research fellows under their guidance.
 Work plans must address the research goals and expected outcomes of the proposed research, and address how the research fellows would be provided with on-the-job hard and soft skills training to be prepared for the shifting industry mix in science and innovation.